 Experiences of homelessness vary widely, but common threads include poverty, inability to access the rental market, and a mix of other structural, socioeconomic, and/or personal barriers to being safely housed.
 The biggest contributing factor to Australian’s fast-growing homelessness crisis is a chronic national shortage of affordable housing.

-The project was made possible thanks to a 2019 City of Melbourne Arts Grant, which provided funding to pay all the writers for their work.
-Affirm Press is generously covering the costs of producing and distributing a handsomely designed full-colour book.
-The entire CoM grant is being used to pay contributing writers and visual artists, and to fund two public events – a book launch, and a public reading.
+The book project was made possible thanks to a 2019 City of Melbourne Arts Grant, which provided funding to pay all the writers for their work.
+Affirm Press covered the costs of producing and distributing a handsomely designed full-colour book.
+The entire CoM grant was used to pay contributing writers and visual artists, and to fund two public events – a sold-out launch at The Wheeler Centre, and a public reading in early 2020.
 Any profits from book sales will be donated to the project’s four key non-profit partner organisations, and used to fund creative programs for people who have experienced homelessness.

 Place is a common thread connecting us all: places are where our lives unfold, where our memories are made, where our relationships form – and are tested.
 Places are emotionally loaded, and rich with stories.
 We yearn for lost places, retreat to safe havens, venture into uncharted territory.
 Places shape who we are, and who we become.

 But how do people who have lived without a secure home understand place?
 How does homelessness shape the places and people you encounter, and the way you think about belonging, home, and community?
 How does being “out of place” – without a home – affect how you experience the world?